djkaosun/DesktopClock/README.md

 * .NET 5

 ## Description
 The time and date are always displayed at the front (topmost), and the calendar is displayed at the back (bottommost).
-When the mouse cursor approaches, the date and time window will disappear.
+The date and time window will disappear when the mouse cursor approaches.

 At this time, only Japanese holidays are supported.
 Also, users can set their own holidays.